dianabali/42-get-next-line/README.md

 ```
 A normal local variable dies when the function returns.
 A static local variable persists for the lifetime of the program keeping its value between calls.
 So when `get_next_line` returns a line to you and then gets called again, stash still holds whatever leftover data was sitting after that line.

-The array has 1024 slots because static arrays have a size (OPEN_MAX) that holds one stash per file descriptor.
+The array has 1024 slots because Linux limits each process to 1024 open file descriptors at a time (a limit known as OPEN_MAX).

+A file descriptor only exists when the OS has actually assigned it to an open file.
+If you pass an fd yourself, it will be invalid.

+Example: 42 as fd exists only if your program has already called `open()` 40 times without closing anything, since the OS assigns fds sequentially starting from the lowest available number:
 ```
 index 0 → fd 0  (stdin)
 index 1 → fd 1  (stdout)